Yūichirō Umehara

-Yūichirō Umehara (梅原 裕一郎, Umehara Yū'ichirō) is a Japanese voice actor and singer affiliated with Arts Vision.
-He is best known for his roles on Cautious Hero: The Hero Is Overpowered but Overly Cautious as Seiya Ryuuguuin, Cute High Earth Defense Club Love! as En Yufuin, Mobile Suit Gundam: Iron-Blooded Orphans as Eugene Sevenstark, The Legend of the Galactic Heroes: Die Neue These - Kaikou as Siegfried Kircheis, Goblin Slayer as Goblin Slayer, JoJo's Bizarre Adventure: Stone Ocean as Weather Report, Black Clover as Mars and Mobile Suit Gundam Narrative as Zoltan Akkanen.
-At the 10th Seiyu Awards, he won the Best Rookie Actors Award for his role Kurō Hazama in Young Black Jack and Wakasa in Merman in My Tub.
+Yūichirō Umehara (梅原 裕一郎, Umehara Yū'ichirō) is a Japanese voice actor affiliated with Arts Vision.
+He is best known for his roles in Goblin Slayer as the titular protagonist, Ensemble Stars! as Keito Hasumi, Cautious Hero: The Hero Is Overpowered but Overly Cautious as Seiya Ryuuguuin, Cute High Earth Defense Club Love! as En Yufuin, Master Detective Archives: Rain Code as Vivia Twilight, Mobile Suit Gundam: Iron-Blooded Orphans as Eugene Sevenstark, The Legend of the Galactic Heroes: Die Neue These - Kaikou as Siegfried Kircheis, JoJo's Bizarre Adventure: Stone Ocean as Weather Report, Black Clover as Mars, and Mobile Suit Gundam Narrative as Zoltan Akkanen.
+At the 10th Seiyu Awards, he won the Best Rookie Actors Award for his roles as Kurō Hazama in Young Black Jack and Wakasa in Merman in My Tub.

-Umehara provides vocals and guitar to the pop rock band Sir Vanity, a band he formed with Yoshiki Nakajima and two other musicians.
+Umehara is the vocalist and guitarist of pop rock band Sir Vanity, a band he formed with Yoshiki Nakajima and two other musicians.

 Personal life

+Umehara has been married since 2016.

 On May 10, 2018, it was announced that Umehara was hospitalized due to an acute disseminated encephalomyelitis.
 On July 30, 2018, Arts Vision announced that he had recovered.
-Arts Vision also stated that while he was being treated in the hospital, Umehara had a complication of intracranial hypotension, but after medical treatment and rehabilitation, his doctors discharged him from the hospital with no worries about the effects.
+Arts Vision also stated that while Umehara was at the hospital, he had a complication of intracranial hypotension, but after medical treatment and rehabilitation, his doctors discharged him from the hospital with no worries about the effects.